moh-C/F12022_FP2_Race_Simulation/README.md

 <b>Jeddah 2022:</b>
 <img src="./Jeddah_RaceSim.jpg">
 RedBull setting the pace in FP2.
-If the reliability problem is resolved, Max has a good chance of snatching the first win here.
+If the reliability problem is resolved, Max has a good chance of snatching his first win here.
 P.S.: Ferrari was unable to do race sims since they hit the wall.
 Also data of drivers with less than 5 laps (on the same stint) has been discarded.

 <hr>